Do I have an anxious Mind?

 How many times does the worst case actually occur?

 We possess the ability to take the same mind that creates those fears to equally create calmness.
-Some guided meditations focus on a happy place.
-Creative minds can focus so much on the idea that they actually feel like they are in that place.
+Some use guided meditations and focusing on the present moment.
 This can help to create a safe foundation (when done several times throughout the day), which is essential in changing the way the anxious mind operates.
+In the trauma world it is called building your tolerance for positive affect, which in turn builds your tolerance for negative affect.
+So if you can practice feeling good, it will be easier for you to exposure yourself to your worst fear.

-Being able to challenge your thoughts can be freeing; noting the facts, breathing, mindfulness, exercise, and engaging in hobbies mindfully (to distract from your anxious mind) are effective interventions for treating anxiety.
+Being able to challenge your thoughts can be freeing; The following are All DBT skills noting the facts, breathing, mindfulness, exercise, and engaging in hobbies mindfully (to distract from your anxious mind) are effective interventions for treating anxiety.
 In therapy we search for what works for you as well as discovering what deters you from utilizing skills.

 Remember you must be an expert in skills utilization for this to work.
 This takes time and practice to develop.
 You could not ride your bike the first time you got on it, you had to practice, fall, and maybe even scrape your knee before you learned.
 If later you want to race on your bike, you must practice alot to have a chance of winning.
-Skills to manage anxiety require that same commitment and time as racing.
-Therapy is essential to move through this learning process.
+Skills to change the way you react to your anxiety require that same commitment and time as racing.
+Therapy is essential to faciltate this learning process.